DIY Placemats that are Quick and Easy to Make

 Two of the sheets consist of smaller images that can be separated.
 I picked the images I liked best and divided them between the six placemats.

-Two of the placemats each have an image in the bottom corner, two with images in the top corner and two with images centered at the bottom.
+Two of the placemats each have an image in the bottom corner, two with images in the top corner, and two with images centered at the bottom.

 The remaining two sheets each have half of one big design, which looks absolutely gorgeous on the long center mat.
+This centerpiece is perfect for placing warm dishes on or anything you want to protect your table from.

 It looks even better than I imagined!
 I am so glad I used two blended colors for the background instead of one solid color.